fpjohnston/TECO-64/doc/cmds/L.md

-### L - Move Lines
+### L - Move Lines or Return Number of Lines

+The L command command performs two functions.
+If executed without a colon modifer, it moves *dot* forward or backward the specified number of lines.
+If executed with a colon modifier, it returns a value equivalent to the number of lines before or after *dot*.

 L
-- Advances the pointer forward across the next line terminator (line feed, vertical tab, or form feed) and positions it at the beginning of the next line.
+- Advances *dot* forward across the next line terminator (line feed, vertical tab, or form feed) and positions it at the beginning of the next line.

 *n*L
-- Executes the L command *n* times.
-A positive value of n advances the pointer to the beginning of the nth line following its current position.
-A negative value of *n* moves the pointer backwards to the beginning of the nth complete line preceding its current position.
-If *n* is zero, the pointer is moved to the beginning of the line on which it is currently positioned.
+- Executes the L command *n* times, as follows:
+    - *n* > 0 - *dot* is moved forward *n* lines.
+    - *n* < 0 - *dot* is moved backward *n* lines.
+    - *n* = 0 - *dot* is moved to the beginning of the
+line on which it is currently positioned.

 -L
 - Equivalent to -1L.

-### L - Line Count

 0:L
-- Total number of lines in buffer.
+- Returns the total number of lines in buffer. *dot* is not moved.

 :L
 - Equivalent to 0:L.

 -1:L
-- Number of lines preceding dot.
+- Returns the number of lines preceding dot.

 1:L
-- Number of lines following dot.
+- Returns the number of lines following dot.